Racetrack index

 Swiss Independence day, but the weather didn't seem to like it.
 We installed us into the "forest paddock" but didn't have much time to mount tents because Tom and me were driving int he first group.
 This first session was still just dry.
 When we came back it began to rain and we had to mount the tents in the rain.
 My parents joined us to watch me live for the first time.

-We skipped 2nd session because it made no sense on slicks, simply too wet.
 The 3rd session was more or less dry again.
 Fortunately the track has really a lot of grip.
 4th session just before lunch was dry as well, but rain started yet again at the end of our session.

 During lunch break, everybody tried to make a weather forecast.
 Will it rain or will the sun come back?
 At a moment I decided that it would rain and mounted - to the discontent of Tom and the others - rain tyres.
 But I wa right, it was pouring rain when our 1st session in the afternoon started.
 Well, unforunately I coldn't find grip on these damn rain tyres again, even when the track provided good grip.
 And worse, I had a lot of headshake on the straights under full load.
 I hate these tyres!